 Ensure all students are scheduled for the appropriate assessment.
+For the online administration, ensure the students have the correct test ticket for subject and section or module.

 Ensure TAs/Proctors understand that each assessment returned will be linked to the TA who administered the assessment.
-For paper and pencil assessments, TA initials will be collected on the back page of each answer booklet.
+For paper and pencil assessments, TA initials will be collected on the back page of each answer or combined test/answer booklet.
 For online testing, teacher (TA) names must be included with each online test session created.
 This will link the TA to the online session prior to test tickets being generated.